 The development proposed retail and office uses along Peachtree Industrial Boulevard.
 Significant residential development has taken place and is planned on the other side of Peachtree Industrial Boulevard.
-The office and retail will be well placed to serve those residents.
+The office and retail will be well place to serve those residents.
 Refinement of the site plan could minimize the emphasis on the parking.
-Reorienting the buildings around a plaza and placing the parking in the back with vegetative screening will create a more pedestrian friendly atmosphere throughout the retail area.
-Pedestrian connections, that include alternatives to sidewalks, should be provided between the office and retail components of the project.
+Reorienting the buildings around a plaza and placing the parking in the back with vegetative screening will create a more pedestrian friendly atmosphere.